Preserve Your Wedding Gown

 I set the whole thing in the box with the bodice on top and unfolded, then tucked more tissue around it before I closed it up.

-One of the readers of my wedding trip report is a museum curator, and she had these tips to add:
+Here are some more tips from Meyers Breeze and one of the readers of my wedding trip report who is a museum curator: